luxonis/depthai-hardware/docs/source/pages/guides/calibration.rst

    Different camera rotations/positions during calibration, birdseye-view

-Close for Normal FOV with 28" screen would be about 50cm, and far about 1m, but it varies depending on the screen size.
+Close for Normal FOV with 28" screen would be about 50cm, and far about 1m.

 .. tabs::